lilin90/lilin90.github.io/content/english/blog/debuting-at-ieee-procomm-2019.md

 From July 23rd to 26th, 2019, the [IEEE International Professional Communication Conference (ProComm) 2019](https://attend.ieee.org/procomm/conference/), hosted by the IEEE Professional Communication Society (PCS), took place at RWTH Aachen University in Germany.

-The theme was “professional communication in a digitalized world”, but this conference also covers various aspects of communication within professional and technical contexts.
+The theme was "**professional communication in a digitalized world**", but this conference also covers various aspects of communication within professional and technical contexts.

 A delegation of Chinese academics and professionals in the field of technical communication attended this international conference.
 [PingCAP](https://www.pingcap.com/), a database startup that I have been working for, was invited by lecturer Zhijun Gao from Peking University (program chair) to attend this conference.
 So I had the privilege to share insights into the documentation development practices of a tech startup, with my experience in [TiDB database documentation](https://docs.pingcap.com/).

-My sharing ["Documentation Development Practice in Open Source Startups - Take PingCAP as an Example"](https://ieeexplore.ieee.org/document/8804485) has been included in the [ProComm 2019 conference proceedings](https://ieeexplore.ieee.org/xpl/conhome/8790645/proceeding).
+My **sharing** ["Documentation Development Practice in Open Source Startups - Take PingCAP as an Example"](https://ieeexplore.ieee.org/document/8804485) has been included in the [ProComm 2019 conference proceedings](https://ieeexplore.ieee.org/xpl/conhome/8790645/proceeding).

 ![Lilian's presentation at IEEE ProComm 2019](https://res.cloudinary.com/lilian-photos/image/upload/v1702473549/ieee-procomm-2019/IMG_7157.jpg)